Stocks trend lower as investors step back, safe-havens rally

 The benchmark S&P 500, which erased its losses for the year on Monday, slid back into negative territory and is about 5% below its all-time high.

 Attention now turns again to the U.S. Federal Reserve, which kicked off a two-day meeting on Tuesday.
-No major policy announcements are expected when it wraps on Wednesday, but the U.S. central bank will issue its first economic projections since December.
+No major policy announcements are expected when the session ends on Wednesday, but the U.S. central bank will issue its first economic projections since December.
 Investors will be watching as the Fed attempts to gauge the economic cost of widespread pandemic-related lockdowns, as well as any hints of future stimulus.

 The safe-haven yen and Swiss franc both gained against the dollar for a second straight day this week.